kgrid/kgrid.github.io/readme.md

 ```
-You will need to modify two parts in the file for your repository. `title` will show the text in the header nav bar; `description` will contain the text briefly describing the project.
+You will need to modify three parts in the file for your repository. `title` will show the text in the header nav bar; `multipage` will determine if the sidebar navigation is generated and displayed; `description` will contain the text briefly describing the project.
 Both title and description will be used as front page if applicable.
-For the repos with only one markdown file, the customized layout will not have the side bar navigation.
+For the repos with `multipage` set at `false`, the customized layout will not have the side bar navigation.

 The file of `index.md` will be the default landing page when needed and should remain as is.